 Finally, we consider the median separation between sources not included in the astrometric fit and associated objects from a reference catalog.
 For this, we use the Gaia DR3 catalog, with the object positions shifted to the observation epoch using the Gaia proper motion parameters.
-Figure 18 shows the median separation for each visit in the r-band in tract 4849.
+Figure 19 shows the median separation for each visit in the r-band in tract 4849.
+The calculated values are almost all within 5 mas, well below the design requirement of 50 mas for the main survey.